 A brief introduction to the Netherlands

 It may be a small country in size, but certainly not in impact.
-Famed for its liberal social policies, maritime trading traditions, battles to hold back the sea, robust multiculturalism and leading technological communications, the Netherlands is a mosaic of cultural intrigue.
+The Netherlands is famed for its liberal social policies, maritime trading traditions, battles to hold back the sea, robust multiculturalism and leading technological communications, making Dutch lifestyle a mosaic of cultural intrigue.

 High living standards

-The Netherlands consistently ranks among the top places in the world to live and work in.
-The OECD’s Better Life Index shows high rankings for life satisfaction and work-life balance in the Netherlands, while Dutch children are ranked as the happiest in the developed world, topping two surveys conducted by UNICEF.
+Living standards consistently rank high in the OECD’s Better Life Index, and the Netherlands has the fourth best work-life balance and high levels of employment and household wealth.
+Dutch children, likewise, are ranked as the happiest in the developed world, topping two surveys conducted by UNICEF.

 No Dutch city has yet reached a million inhabitants and each retains a unique character and architectural style.
 The capital is something else entirely, and in terms of atmosphere and attitude, Amsterdam and the Netherlands could be two different countries.